Complete Lesson 09 on Jupyter Notebooks before beginning this exercise. Watch the video here and respond to the questions on Gradescope.

 ## Testing our Data Producers

-The functions `list_producer` and `set_producer` will each produce a `list` and `set`, respectively, with argument `n` random `float` elements.
+`list_producer` and `set_producer` will each produce a `list` and `set`, respectively, with argument `n` random `float` elements.
+The functions

-Next, add the following Python code cell beneath the markdown cell and replace the TODO comment with two or more assertions demonstrating the correct implementation of your set_producer function.
+Next, add the following Python code cell beneath the markdown cell and replace the TODO

 from workbench import list_producer, set_producer